Home Page - All One World Egypt Tours

 Camel Rides

-Optional shopping in the evening: papyrus institute.
+Optional shopping in the afternoon: papyrus institute.
 See how the papyrus is made, and have one made with your own name or someone you love.

 Saqqara Step Pyramid